-We generate product revenue from sales of the Eversense system and related components and supplies to Ascensia, through the Commercialization Agreement, third-party distributors in the European Union and to strategic fulfillment partners in the United States (collectively "Customers"), who then resell the products to health care providers and patients.
-We are generally paid for our sales directly to the Customers, regardless of whether or not the Customers resell the products to health care providers and patients.
+We generate a significant portion of product revenue from sales of the Eversense system and related components and supplies to Ascensia, through the Commercialization Agreement, who then resells the products to health care providers and patients.

-Revenue from product sales is recognized at a point in time when the Customers obtain control of our product based upon the delivery terms as defined in the contract at an amount that reflects the consideration which we expect to receive in exchange for the product.
-Contracts with our distributors contain performance obligations, mostly for the supply of goods, and is typically satisfied upon transfer of control of the product.
-Customer contracts do not include the right to return unless there is a product issue, in which case we may provide replacement product.
+Revenue from product sales to Ascensia is recognized at a point in time when the Ascensia obtains control of our product based upon the delivery terms as defined in the contract at an amount that reflects the consideration which we expect to receive in exchange for the product.
+Our contract with Ascensia contains performance obligations, mostly for the supply of goods, and are typically satisfied upon transfer of control of the product and does not include the right to return unless there is a product issue, in which case we may provide replacement product.
 Product conformity guarantees do not create additional performance obligations and are accounted for as warranty obligations in accordance with guarantee and loss contingency accounting guidance.